practicalli/spacemacs/spacemacs-basics/vim-style/vim-quick-reference.md

 ### Scrolling ###

 in evil command mode you can scroll just the text using the classic vi bindings.
-This does not scroll the cursor unless the cursor hist the top or bottom of the window, in which case the cursor stays at that window boundry.
+This does not scroll the cursor unless the cursor hist the top or bottom of the window, in which case the cursor stays at that window boundary.

 `C-y` - scroll down
 `C-e` - scroll text up